mistersourcerer/optioning/README.md

  * [ ] maybe we should allow a deprecation strategy?
 To choose between warning or exception when a deprecated options is called?

-### Ignoring unrecongnized options
+### Unrecongnized options

-If you need, you could fitler the options to mantain just the recognized ones available.
 To configure the options that matters to your program, use the method `#recognize`.
-And to warn the user in case a unrecognized option is used, call the `#unrecognized_warn` method:
+And to warn the user in case an unrecognized option is used, call the `#unrecognized_warn` method:

 ```ruby